soixantecircuits/nd/README.md

 This is originally a fork of the [webpack](https://github.com/vuejs-templates/webpack) template.
 Most credit goes to them! 👏

 The neodymium stack was originally designed as a yeoman generator.
-You can take a look [here](https://github.com/soixantecircuits/neodymium).
+It is no longer available.